Sport in Cardiff: Netball

-The Cardiff-based Celtic Dragons are part of the Netball Superleague, which consists of the top netball teams in Wales, Scotland and England.
+The Cardiff-based Cardiff Dragons are part of the Netball Superleague, which consists of the top netball teams in Wales, Scotland and England.
 Superleague teams members include international players from around the world.
 The teams compete against each other each week during the season, which runs from November to June.
-Seven of the 'Dragon's' nine home Superleague games are played at the Sport Wales National Centre, Sophia Gardens, with the others held at Glyndŵr University, Wrexham and at Cwmbran Stadium.
+Seven of the 'Dragon's' nine home Superleague games are played at the Sport Wales National Centre, Cardiff City House of Sport, with the Cardiff Internatiinal Arena also used sporadically for games.

 The Cardiff & District Netball League has six divisions.
 All league games are played at the Sport Wales National Centre.

 The Welsh Netball Association (Cymdeithas Bêl-Rwyd Cymru) (founded 1945) (WNA) is the governing body for netball in Wales.
 The WNA is responsible for national championships, Welsh squad selection, international matches, the training and development of players, coaches and umpires and for the Sport Wales National Centre Netball Academy.

 International competitions in which Wales compete include the European Championships, the Commonwealth Games and the Netball World Championships.
 Wales were European Champions in 2001.
 The World Youth Netball Championship was held in Cardiff in July 2000.

 The Welsh Netball Association was a founder member of the International Federation of Netball Associations (IFNA)—which governs world netball—in 1960.
 Netball is played in over fifty countries.
 Wales' current IFNA world ranking is 16th (last updated 28 May 2009).
 The Welsh Netball Association is based in Pontcanna, Cardiff.